sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 4. Total VNI per tunnel - 4K.
 5. Total EVPN participating VRF per switch - 512

+The numbers specified here serve as a general guideline.
+The actual scale numbers are dependent on the platform.

 ## 2.4 Warm Boot Requirements